Sa druge strane jastuka: "Dvadeseti vek"

 "I wanted to have a discothèque-friendly song.
 Disco rock with a slight influence of James Brown and of course of Beethoven's Symphony No. 9.
 I loved the film Twentieth Century, it was an interesting title, so I wrote the song.
 There's a little critique of playback.
 We thought it was crazy [...]
 Deception of the audience!
 I wrote a rap part for Žika to sing.
 Rap wasn't that popular at the time, but there were short forms in which someone talked.
 I thought it would be fun if there was another voice.
 I always did that, to have both male and female voices.
 I can only listen to Johnny Cash singing twelve songs alone."

 "Francuska ljubavna revolucija"

 "Bata thought that a French accordion would sound great there.
-Our friend Mita, a folker, knew to play some French stuff on the accordion. Žika was singing on a partly fictional French [...]
-Then I wrote new lyrics, and Bata and Žika agreed it should be followed by march.
-And it sounds great, a great act on the concerts.
-We played on some festival in Toulouse in 1985, and they thought it was interesting."
+Our friend Mita, a folker, knew how to play some French stuff on the accordion. Žika was singing in a partially fictional French [...]
+Then I wrote new lyrics, and Bata and Žika agreed it should be followed by a march.
+And it sounds great, it does well for us at concerts.
+We played some festival in Toulouse in 1985, and they thought it was interesting."